veebch/ir-see/README.md

 - [Raspberry Pi 5](https://youtu.be/M8JPFpz80mY)
 - Camera Module 3 (NoIR)        (and a 22 pin camera cable if you're using the Pi Zero or Pi 5)
 - 830nm LEDs (20x 3w)           (These supply the light that your eyes can't see but the camera can)
-- **Constant current** power supply (700ma To power the LEDS - Note that we don't use a constant voltage supply)
+- **Constant current** power supply (700ma To power the LEDs - Note that we don't use a constant voltage supply)
 - 3d-printed all-seeing-eye tripod (files are in the [3d](./3d) directory)
-- Wires and solder              (for connecting the LEDS in series)
+- Wires and solder              (for connecting the LEDs in series)
 - A Heatsink for the LEDS       (we mounted them to a metal frame that we had lying about)

 The LEDS are wired together in **series** and connected to the power supply.